 10. Canyon Rim Park

-Canyon Rim Park is also a wonderful place to take your kids out for fresh air.
+Canyon Rim Park is also wonderful to take your kids out for fresh air.
 There is lots of space for kids to play and for dog walking, also nice playgrounds.
 This park has horseshoe courts, two pavilions, and several other fun amenities for you and your family to enjoy.

 11. The Tabernacle & Mormon Church Office Building Tour